-The total surface area of a cylinder is equal to the sum of areas of all its faces.
-The Total surface area with radius ‘r’, and height ‘h’ is equal to the sum of the curved area and circular areas of the cylinder.
+The total surface area of a cylinder is equal to the sum of the areas of all its faces.
+The total surface area with radius ‘r’, and height ‘h’ is equal to the sum of the curved area and circular areas of the cylinder.

 |TSA = 2π × r × h + 2πr2= 2πr (h + r) Square units|

 Derivation of Surface Area of Cylinder

 Now, think of a scenario where we need to paint the faces of a cylindrical container.
 Before we start painting, we need to know the quantity of paint required for painting all the walls.
 Thus, we need to find the area of all the faces of this container to calculate the amount of paint needed.
 We define this term as the total surface area.